DOMARS/vsdriver/vsdriver/vsdriver/getting_started_with_universal_drivers.md

 To view the contents of the package file, append a .cab suffix to the file name and then open the cab file in Windows Explorer.

-To learn about running PkgGen outside of Visual Studio, see [Creating packages](p_phPackaging.creating_packages).
+To learn about running PkgGen outside of Visual Studio, see [Creating packages](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Dn756642(v=vs.85).aspx).

 To install a mobile driver package (.spkg file), you have two options.